 The forecasting of electricity consumption plays a crucial role since it provides the basis for decision-making in asset planning and operation.
-In order to acquire reliable medium-range and long-range predictions, a similar-day approach for load forecasting is implemented within the SBP, taking into account a number of varying factors.
+In order to acquire reliable medium-range and long-range predictions, a similar-day approach for load forecasting is implemented within BRIGHTER, taking into account a number of varying factors.
 As explained by Iglesias and Kastner, “buildings—or buildings’ energy behaviors—are usually represented as time-based profiles or patterns to cluster” .
-Consequently, by combining the recognised patterns in the given time series with relevant exogenous data (such as weather), the SBP takes this method one step further and is able to accurately predict electricity load by assigning every day to the cluster of the most similar historical days.
+Consequently, by combining the recognised patterns in the given time series with relevant exogenous data (such as weather), BRIGHTER takes this method one step further and is able to accurately predict electricity load by assigning every day to the cluster of the most similar historical days.
 This technique can also be referred to load profile clustering.

 Furthermore, gas and electricity consumption forecasts are utilised as regressors for a Multi Layer Perception.
 This calculates the potential savings of each building for the remainder of the year, using the actual values compared against the generated forecast .

 The consumption model forecasts time-series data based on an additive model where non-linear trends are fitted with different seasonalities and custom regressors .
-Spectral’s SBP implementation takes a vast number of parameters into account to maximise the model’s accuracy, including (but not limited to) historical day-ahead prices, weather data, similar day profiles, holidays and trends.
+BRIGHTER’s implementation takes a vast number of parameters into account to maximise the model’s accuracy, including (but not limited to) historical day-ahead prices, weather data, similar day profiles, holidays and trends.

 Using a neural-network framework, the digital twin fits a complex physical representation of the building and underlying systems on diverse (real-time) data inputs, such as electricity/gas/heat consumption, Building Management System (BMS) parameters, weather conditions and environmental sensor data (e.g. temperature, humidity, CO2, VOCs, occupancy), and “learns” the characteristics of the building.
 In this way, the building’s thermal, electrical and comfort characteristics are captured in the model, with continuous improvement as new data comes in.
 The digital twin model can be used to simulate the outcomes of a range of control strategies, which in turn enables the selection of the most optimal control strategy to maximize energy efficiency while ensuring high comfort levels.